-Arizona has been solidly in the Republican column for years, but recently there’s been talk that the Grand Canyon State could be the newest swing state.
-Some analysts argue that the fact that around 31% of Arizona’s population is Hispanic means Democratic candidates have more of a shot than in previous years.
+Arizona has been solidly in the Republican column for years, but recently there’s been talk that the Grand Canyon State could become a swing state.
+Some analysts argue that the fact that around 31.7% of Arizona’s population is Hispanic or Latino means Democratic candidates have more of a shot than in previous years.

 13. Mining is a big part of Arizona.

 A drive through Arizona will take you through historic mining towns, some of which are now ghost towns.
 Mining is still a part of the Arizona economy, though, and if you have the necessary skills you may be able to find a highly paid job in the state’s mining sector.
 If not, you can always tour an old mining towns like Bisbee and Jerome to get a sense of what mining has meant to the state.

 14. Public education funding is low in Arizona.

 Arizona generally ranks near the bottom of lists that rank states by the quality and funding-per-child of their public education systems.
 If you’re moving to Arizona with children or thinking of starting a family after you settle in the state, it’s worth doing research into schools and school districts before you buy or rent a home.

 And of course it’s never too early to start saving for your child’s college education.
 A financial advisor can help you with college funding planning.
 You can find a person who meets your needs through the SmartAdvisor matching tool.
 First you’ll answer a series of questions about your situation and your goals.
 Then the program will narrow down your options to three fiduciaries who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.